hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

       - create <span style="color: #bb6600;">a unique list of destinations</span> (e.g., domain name or URL) to which you can block or allow access
       - individual sites to be blocklisted
     - Block Pages: configure the web page users see when an attempt is made to reach a blocked destination
-    - File Inspection: scan and inspect files for malicious content hosted on risky domains before those files are downloaded
+    - <span style="color: #bb6600;">File Inspection</span>: scan and inspect files for malicious content hosted on risky domains before those files are downloaded
+    - how to manage traffic that is directed toward risky domains: traffic is <span style="color: #bb6600;">managed by the security settings and blocked</span>
   - <span style="color: #bb6600;">intelligent proxy</span>
     - intercept and proxy requests for URLs, potentially malicious files, and domain names associated with certain uncategorize or "grey" domains
     - some websites have content that most users want to access while also posing a risk because of the possibility of hosting malware